 Visitors are welcome to explore the Museum at their own pace.
-An average visit can take about two hours.
+An average visit can take at least two hours.

-The historical exhibition has three parts: the Day of 9/11, Before 9/11 and After 9/11.
+The historical exhibition has three parts, exploring the day of 9/11, before 9/11 and after 9/11.
 It tells the story of what happened on 9/11, including the events at the World Trade Center and the Pentagon and the story of Flight 93.
 The exhibition explores the background leading up to the events and examines their aftermath and continuing implications.

 Please note: The historical exhibition may not be appropriate for visitors younger than 10 years of age.
 Adults accompanying younger visitors should exercise discretion before entering.